 As a mom, one of your chief concerns will be your children.
-Understand that during this period of your life, you have a sea of emotions that need an outlet; therefore, when talking to you kids take caution.
+Understand that you have a sea of emotions that need an outlet; therefore, when talking to your, kids take caution.
 The way you speak to them in these very critical moments will forever be embedded in their memory.
 Take a deep breath before begin speaking.
-If you think you will breakdown during the conversation, then have tissue on hand, and if it’s getting out of hand, then excuse yourself.
+If you think you will breakdown during the conversation, then have a tissue on hand, and if it’s getting out of hand, then excuse yourself.

 After delivering this very confusing news, your child will have questions.
 They may not be asked right away as children will often need time to digest the news.
 One of the most frequent questions is “Why?”